corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 }
 ```

-The RPC worker than awaits a response on the Kafka response topic.
+The RPC worker than awaits a response on the `config.management.request.resp` topic.
 This message uses the
 `ConfigurationManagementResponse` Avro schema:

 ```